niHonkage/DocsLearning/en/learn-more/use-cases/build-an-notion-ai-assistant.md

 ### Utilizing API to Integrate With Your Project <a href="#utilizing-api-to-integrate-with-your-project" id="utilizing-api-to-integrate-with-your-project"></a>

-Each AI application baked by Fusionworks can be accessed via its API.
+Each AI application baked by FusionWorks can be accessed via its API.
 This method allows developers to tap directly into the robust characteristics of large language models (LLMs) within frontend applications, delivering a true "Backend-as-a-Service" (BaaS) experience.

 With effortless API integration, you can conveniently invoke your Notion AI application without the need for intricate configurations.